manifold-systems/manifold/README.md

 ```

 ### [Unit Expressions](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#unit-expressions)
-Unit or *binding* operations are unique to the Manifold framework from the [`manifold-ext`](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#unit-expressions)
+Unit or *binding* operations are unique to the Manifold framework.
+They provide a powerfully concise syntax and can be
-dependency.
-They provide a powerfully concise syntax and can be applied to a wide range of applications.
+applied to a wide range of applications.
 ```java
 import static manifold.science.util.UnitConstants.*; // kg, m, s, ft, etc ...